tsantoso79/6m-data-1.0-Welcome-Onboarding/installation.md

 Download and install DBeaver Community [here](https://dbeaver.io/download/).

 Windows WSL users are able to run the regular Windows version of DBeaver and access the database files stored in the WSL file system.

+## FAQ
+1. What Operating System (Windows/Mac/Linux) is recommended for this course?

+- **Ans:** We welcome diversity of Operating System as long as it is the supported version.
+For Windows users, extra software such as `Windows Subsystem for Linux` is required.

+2. What Python version is required?

+- **Ans:** You do not need to concern about the version of Python during installation.
+We use `conda` to managed different versions of python.

+3. I have Anaconda installed do I need to install Miniconda?

+- **Ans:** No need.
+Once Anaconda is installed, you can access the same conda environment from VSCode.

+4. Can I use Anaconda instead of VSCode?

+- **Ans:** For Windows users, VSCode is preferred since you need to use WSL.
+VSCode allows you to integrated the IDE with WSL.
+For Mac users, technically you can use Anaconda instead of VSCode.
+However, please note that our lesson instructions are written based on VSCode.
+VScode is more light weight and faster than Anaconda.
+If you are already familiar with Anaconda, we encourage you to explore VSCode.

+5. I have installed Github Desktop for Mac/Windows, do I still need to install Git?

+- **Ans:** No need.
+Once the Github software is installed, the git software already there.

+6. Can I se Github Desktop for Mac/Windows instead?

+- **Ans:** We encourage you stick with VSCode as VSCode can be linked to Github.
+Please note that when you clone a repository into VSCode, it will not be registered or noticeable by Github Desktop Mac/Windows.